Future rules: Lists

 - Structured next steps before filing

-Audience: Applicants whose occupations may be classed as amber under future skill settings.
+Audience: Applicants whose occupation may be affected by conditional future-list settings.

 Source & freshness